HackRVA/badge2024/README.md

 You can use Ninja, if you like, as well. \(Specify `-G Ninja` instead of Makefiles in the `cmake` command.\)

+If using VS Code with CMake Tools, you be able to use the Pico Variant (alongside the Kit for your the ARM GCC cross compiler, which you will need to install and make sure CMake Tools detects it).
+Make sure to pick both the Kit and Variant that correspond with each other!

 ## Building the Simulator

 The simulator is intended to run on a Posix-y (that is, Linux or Mac) environment.
 Windows can build and run it, but